Installation#

 Installing from pip#

-To install ACEMD from pip, use the following command:
+To install ACEMD from pip, use any of the following commands depending on the variant you want to install.

-The first --extra-index-url argument is for obtaining the correct PyTorch version which is necessary for NNP and NNP/MM simulations.
-The second URL is for obtaining the correct ACEMD package and its dependencies.
+The --extra-index-url argument is for obtaining the correct PyTorch version which is necessary for NNP and NNP/MM simulations.

 Installing from conda#